16.07, Webinar Securing AI Agents: where threats hide in agentic systems

 The future of AI-powered search

 We’re witnessing a fundamental transformation in how humans interact with information.
 This isn’t just an incremental improvement — it’s a complete paradigm shift that’s as significant as the move from libraries to search engines.
+You ask a question in natural language, and within seconds you get a comprehensive, accurate answer backed by current sources.
+No clicking, no scanning, no ads.
+Just the information you need, when you need it.

 What makes this shift so powerful is the conversational nature.
 You can: